argoproj/argo-rollouts/docs/features/canary.md

   strategy:
     canary:
       steps:
+      # 1 canary pod (10% of spec.replicas)
       - setCanaryScale:
           weight: 10
+      # 90% of traffic to the 1 canary pod
       - setWeight: 90
       - pause: {}
 ```

+The above situation is caused by the changed behvaior of `setWeight` after `setCanaryScale`.
+To reset, set `matchTrafficWeight: true` and the `setWeight` behavior will be restored, i.e., subsequent `setWeight` will create canary replicas matching the traffic weight.

 ## Dynamic Stable Scale (with Traffic Routing)